raku-community-modules/Web-App-MVC/README.md

 The types may be specified as short keys (And are case insensitive):

- * 'template6' or 'tt' -- Use the Template6 engine.
+ * 'template6' or 'tt' -- Use the [Template6](https://github.com/supernovus/template6/) engine.
- * 'tal' or 'flower' -- Use the Flower::TAL template engine.
+ * 'tal' or 'flower' -- Use the [Flower::TAL](https://github.com/supernovus/flower/) engine.

 Both of these engines support a __dir__ option that can be a single path, or an array of paths, which specify the paths to find templates in.